 In some spots, the exposure is pretty decent with a few hundred-meter drop to your left.
 Again cables are installed in the most difficult sections, so you can (and should) clip in for peace of mind.

 Eventually, the valley opens up and the path leads to a junction.
 So far the Sorapiss Circuit was intersecting with Alta Via 4, the multiday backpacking trip through the Dolomites.
 Path no. 243 which you have been following goes all the way to Rifugio San Marco.

 It’s time to turn right at the junction and hike up a large scree bowl along path no. 247 to Bivaco Slataper.
 You should reach it in around 1 hour.

 A couple of hundred meters earlier, you will come across a little stream, where you will be able to fill up your water.
 Don’t rely on it 100% though.

 Not bringing enough water was one of the few mistakes I committed on the trail.
 By the end of the summer, the stream was nothing else than a little trickle and having run out of water already an hour earlier, I was desperate to drink something.

 I filled up my camelback with muddy water hoping I won’t catch any waterborne disease while drinking it.
 A LifeStraw or iodine tablets would have come in handy.

 Part 3: Bivacco Slataper to Rifugio Vandelli along via ferrata Francesco Berti

-Personally I prefer to go as light as possible so I opted for staying in the rifugio Vandelli instead.
-This meant I had few more hours to go, before completing the circuit and a proper meal and a bed waiting for me at the end.
+Personally, I prefer to go as light as possible so I opted for staying in the Rifugio Vandelli instead.
+This meant I had a few more hours to go, before completing the circuit and a proper meal and a bed waiting for me at the end.

 From Bivacco Slataper continue up on the path toward the saddle – Forcella del Bivacco.
 This is the highest point along the Sorapiss circuit.
 By looking left down into the valley you will be able to see the little town of San Vito Di Cadore.